cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This greatly increases the cost of an offline attack upon the compromise of the password file at the server.
 Supported MHFs include Argon2 {{?I-D.irtf-cfrg-argon2}}, scrypt {{?RFC7914}}, and PBKDF2 {{?RFC2898}} with suitable parameter choices.
+These may be constant values or set at the time of password registration and stored at the server.
+In the latter case, the server communicates these parameters to the client during login.

 # OPAQUE Protocol {#protocol}